postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)

 Click **Generate Collection** to generate a collection from this schema.
 After the collection is generated, it is not automatically linked to an API.
-Go ahead and link the collection to an API.
+Go ahead and link the collection explicitly to an API.

 Currently, there is no option to delete the schema.